 Think about the following factors to help you choose a rewards credit card that suits your budget and goals:

 - Compare point earnings and caps.
-Check how many points your card offers per $1 spent.
+Check how many points or miles your card offers per $1 spent.
 Many rewards credit cards also have points caps that only allow you to earn a specified amount of points during a statement period, so check for this limitation too.

 Compare rewards credit cards